FordPipatkittikul/web-dev-learning/Learning_JavaScript/README.md

 - single-threaded mean can only have one call Stack and can only do one at the time.
 - In order to be not block a single thread.
 It can be asynchronous.

-# review all ECMAScript-new-features from ES6 - ES2023
+# Review ECMAScript-new-features from ES6 - ES2023

 Guide : https://github.com/daumann/ECMAScript-new-features-list